Course

 Pharmacological Interventions

-Even though there is no cure for dementia or any disease-modifying agents that can fully combat Alzheimer’s disease and the related dementia, there are some medications that can assist with slowing down the progression of cognitive loss.
+Even though there is no cure for dementia or any disease-modifying agents that can fully combat Alzheimer’s disease and related dementias, there are some medications that can assist with slowing down the progression of cognitive loss.
 These medications are classified as anti-dementia drugs and can only be prescribed by a medical doctor.
 Medications prescribed are given based on the type of dementia characterized by the individual.
-It is important to note that the individual may experience side effects as with any medication and the medications used for dementia are typically expensive (5).
+It is important to note that the individual may experience side effects as with any medication, and the medications used for dementia are typically expensive (4).
+Non-pharmacological Interventions

-There are various therapies used to support those diagnosed with dementia, and to aid is assisting the nurses and/or family caregivers who are caring for these individuals.
-Not all therapies work for each individual experiencing dementia, and it is important to work together as a team with both medical providers and family members to provide and offer the best-individualized solution.
-The types of non-pharmacological interventions are as follows (5):
+Various therapies are used to support those diagnosed with dementia, assisting the nurses and/or helping the nurses and/or the nurses and family caregivers caring for these individuals.
+Not all therapies work for each individual experiencing dementia, and it is essential to work together as a team with both medical providers and family members to provide and offer the best-individualized solution.
+The types of non-pharmacological interventions are as follows (4):

 Cognitive Stimulation Therapy (CST)

-Cognitive Stimulation Therapy is used for those individuals with mild to moderate dementia, and the individual is invited to partake in therapeutic sessions with a trained practitioner that specializes in skills related specifically to individuals with dementia.
-A session consists of themed activities that are designed to stimulate and engage the individual with dementia.
-Some of the themes used may include topics such as money, current affairs, food, and clothing.
+Cognitive Stimulation Therapy is used for those individuals with mild to moderate dementia, and the individual is invited to partake in therapeutic sessions with a trained practitioner who specializes in skills explicitly related to individuals with dementia.
+A session consists of themed activities designed to stimulate and engage individuals with dementia.
+Some themes may include money, current affairs, food, and clothing.
 The sessions are typically held twice a week, beginning with 14 sessions followed by 24 maintenance sessions.
-The key aspects focused on are person-centeredness, involvement, respect, inclusion, fun, choices, the use of reminiscence, and strengthening relationships (5).
+The critical aspects focused on are person-centeredness, involvement, respect, inclusion, fun, choices, the use of reminiscence, and strengthening relationships (4).

 Reminiscence Therapy

-Reminiscence therapy allows a person with dementia to tap into his/her long-term memory and experience memories that were pleasurable.
-With this type of therapy, it has been considered one of the most popular and can be enjoyed by the individual with dementia, health service professionals, and relatives.
-The therapy can be completed in several formats using life story work, simple or general reminiscence, and specific or special reminiscence (5).
+Reminiscence therapy allows a person with dementia to tap into long-term memory and experience pleasurable memories.
+This type of therapy has been considered one of the most popular and can be enjoyed by individuals with dementia, health service professionals, and relatives.
+The treatment can be completed in several formats: special, unique life story, work, simple general reminiscence, and specific special reminiscence (4).

 Validation Therapy

-Validation therapy attempts to use a practitioner to communicate with the person with dementia by showing empathy with his or her feelings, and special meaning is displayed behind the person’s speech and behavior assisting the individual.
-Validation therapy aims to validate the individual’s emotions by acknowledging one’s feelings and the aim to make the person with dementia as happy as possible, even though there may be misconceptions and misinterpretations.
-It is important to keep in mind that if a demented individual is experiencing delusions or false beliefs which can cause added distress, validation therapy is not the best source of therapy (5).
+Validation therapy attempts to use a practitioner to communicate with the person with dementia by showing empathy for their feelings and assisting the individual.
+Validation therapy aims to validate the individual’s emotions by acknowledging one’s feelings, and the aim is to make the person with dementia as happy as possible, even though there may be misconceptions and misinterpretations.
+It is essential to keep in mind that if a demented individual is experiencing delusions or false beliefs, which can cause added distress, validation therapy is not the best source of therapy (4).

 Reality Orientation

-This type of therapy helps the individual with dementia by reminding him/her about the present.
+This therapy therapy helps individuals with dementia by reminding them about the present.
 Self-identity is reinforced, and recognition of one’s surrounding environment is also emphasized.
-The different forms used with reality orientation are calendars, reminder boards, and cueing and typically take place in groups or individually.
-It is important to be mindful of the fact that the individual may have difficulty remembering current or recent events due to his/her cognitive impairment (5).
+The different forms used with reality orientation are calendars, reminder boards, and cueing, typically in groups or individually.
+It is essential to be mindful that the individual may have difficulty remembering current or recent events due to their cognitive impairment (4).

 Physical Exercise

-The act of exercising has been shown to benefit people with and without cognitive impairment and has been found to be extremely beneficial to those who once led a very active life.
+Exercising has been shown to benefit people with and without cognitive impairment and is highly beneficial to those who once led a very active life.
 It is important to encourage individuals with dementia to participate in some form of physical activity and to make adaptations as needed once dementia progresses.
-In formulation exercise programs for these individuals, attention should be given to the individual’s abilities, preferences, interests, and safety needs.
-Physical activity has also been recognized for its effects on reducing depressive symptoms and behavioral disturbances such as aggression and agitation (5).
+In formulating exercise programs for these individuals, attention should be given to the individual’s abilities, preferences, interests, and safety needs.
+Physical activity has also been recognized for its effects on reducing depressive symptoms and behavioral disturbances such as aggression and agitation (4).

 Multisensory stimulation is increasingly being used in long-term residential care settings to help individuals with dementia who may be agitated or restless.
-A Snoezelen room incorporates multiple sources of stimulation such as light, watercolor, fiber optics, contrasting textures, quiet music, and soft furnishings.
-All these features are meant to help relax the individual with dementia and can also enhance communication between the individual and his/her caregiver (5).
+A Snoezelen room incorporates multiple sources of stimulation, such as light, watercolor, fiber optics, contrasting textures, quiet music, and soft furnishings.
+All these features are meant to help relax the individual with dementia and enhance communication between the individual and their caregiver (4).

 Aromatherapy

-Aromatherapy is often used with individuals with dementia, and the use of smells, massage, and bathing can stimulate pleasurable emotions for the individual with dementia.
-Two of the most used essential oils are lavender and a special type of balm.
-Aromatherapy has proven in many trials to produce a decrease in agitation among these individuals with dementia (5).
+Aromatherapy is often used with individuals with dementia.
+Smells, massage, and bathing can stimulate pleasurable emotions in these individuals.
+Two of the most used essential oils are lavender and a particular balm.
+Aromatherapy has been proven in many trials to decrease agitation among individuals with dementia (4).

-Health systems are working to improve in this area and to recognize the burden that is presented upon caregivers caring for those with dementia.
-There is a gap between the need for treatment, the active provisions for treatment, and educating families regarding the options that are available for treatment.
-Many families seem to feel the burden is too great to care for his/her loved one with dementia independently.
-Due to this reason, it is imperative that both physical and emotional support be offered.
-Many times, families are not aware of the resources available for this population of individuals, and they need assistance and education to evaluate the available options.
+Health systems are working to improve in this area and to assist caregivers caring for those with dementia.
+There needs to be more clarity between the need for treatment, the active provisions for treatment, and educating families regarding the available treatments.
+Many families seem to feel the burden is too significant to care for their loved ones with dementia independently.
+Due to this reason, both physical and emotional support must be offered.
+Often, families need to be made aware of the resources available for this population of individuals, and they need assistance and education to evaluate the available options.
 All these factors should encourage the importance of increased support, health, and awareness among this vulnerable population.

 Self Quiz